Your browser is not supported.

 All pharma companies recognise the importance and power of effective key account management.
 It is an ideal that has been pursued for decades.
 But the jury is out on how close pharma companies have got to achieving excellence.

-When key account management excellence is achieved, an organisation is seen as a ‘value adder’ or ‘business partner’ in the eyes of its customers (see Fig.1) and strong, meaningful and more sustainable relationships exist.
+When excellence in key account management is achieved, an organisation is seen as a ‘value adder’ or ‘business partner’ in the eyes of its customers (see Fig.1) and strong, meaningful and more sustainable relationships exist.

 In the pursuit of excellent key account management, many pharma companies focus first on programmes that train or upskill their Key Account Managers.
 The intention being to equip them with what’s needed to have ‘value adding’ conversations and shift the organisation up the customer perception ladder (Fig.1).
 The reality is these interventions are often insufficient on their own.